kgatilin/aihive/docs/arch/data_flow_architecture.md

 ## Storage Systems

-### Git Repository
+### Product Requirements Storage

+Requirements data can be stored in multiple systems as described in [ADR-005: Product Requirements Storage Mechanism](adr/005-product-requirements-storage.md):

+1. **Primary Operational Storage**:
+   - **MongoDB** (default): Document database for efficient querying and complex data structures
+   - **File-based Storage**: Simple JSON file storage with an index file for lookups

+2. **Git Repository**:
-- Primary storage for all textual artifacts
+   - Archival storage for requirements as markdown files
-- Version control for requirements, code, and tests
+   - Version control and history tracking
-- Branching strategy for parallel development
+   - Human-readable format for review and editing
-- Pull request workflow for code reviews
+   - Pull request workflow for collaborative editing

+The storage mechanism is configurable via environment variables or configuration files, allowing teams to choose the most appropriate option for their development needs.
+Data synchronization between operational storage and Git repository ensures consistency across storage systems.

 ### Task Tracking Database